virginiacodes/climate-change-assistant/README.md

 # climate-change-assistant

-Greta is a chatbot built using Python and is a command line application.
+"Greta" is a chatbot built using Python and is a command line application.

 PDF files including information about climate change legislations and net zero targets have been loaded onto Pinecone.